hashicorp/packer/website/source/docs/extending/custom-post-processors.html.md

 The `PostProcess` method is where the real work goes.
 PostProcess is responsible for taking one `packer.Artifact` implementation, and transforming it into another.
-A `PostProcess` call can be cancelled at any moment, cancellation is triggered when the done chan of the context struct (`<-ctx.Done()`) unblocks .
+A `PostProcess` call can be cancelled at any moment.
+Cancellation is triggered when the done chan of the context struct (`<-ctx.Done()`) unblocks .

 When we say "transform," we don't mean actually modifying the existing